gadimbaylisahil/banking/README.md

 4. pry-byebug: Better Debugging with Pry
 5. rspec (~> 3.7): Testing framework to write speclike tests.
 6. standalone_migrations: Enables rake tasks to manage the database and its migrations.
+7. database-cleaner: To clean up the test database after each spec
 ### Instructions

 ##### Set up the Project